elixir-lang/elixir/README.md

     Foo.say_something

 If you cache the file above, `Foo.say_something` will never be executed when the snapshot is loaded.
+For exactly the same reason, if you have a file that requires other files using `Code.require`, Elixir won't allow you to cache them as well.
+For this special case, you can specify the dependencies between brackets and Elixir will load at the appropriate time:

+    % elixir: cache [bar,baz]
+    module Foo
+      mixin Bar
+      mixin Baz
+    end

-For exactly the same reason, if you have a file that loads other files, you should not cache them as well (Elixir won't even let you).
-If you are also dynamically generating code depending on an ENV variable, database or file information, it is likely that you want to avoid the cache as well.
+If you are dynamically generating code depending on an ENV variable, database or file information, it is likely that you want to avoid the cache as well.

 ### Compilation to Native Code